LSEG-API-Samples/Article.RDP.Python.HTTP.UnitTest/README.md

 FAILED (errors=1)
 ```

+However, the test suite above make HTTP requests to RDP APIs in every run.
+It is not a good idea to flood HTTP request messages to RDP APIs as the test suite always run repeatedly every time developers update their code.
+It is also not advisable to make test cases that rely on external dependencies, APIs, or components because.

-However, developers need to run test cases every time they make change to a source code.
-It is a bad idea to make request to the action service.
+It is a bad idea to make the test case depends on external services or components .

 ## Project Structure